derykmakgill/derykmakgill.github.io/_posts/2020-04-30-bsv-ecosystem-chart.md

 #### Conclusion

 I don't know whether it's a broken project or not.
 It looks like it could be a good idea.

+### 27. Metaupload

+This appears to have been a side project at one point.
+A [Twitter search](https://twitter.com/search?q=metaupload&src=typed_query&f=live) shows some comments that appear to be about it, but the original account looks like it is gone.

+I have no idea what it is or was.

+#### Conclusion

+It looks dead to me.

+### 28. BSV Wallet Bot

+This is a BSV wallet for [Telegram.](https://t.me/bsvwalletbot)

+#### Conclusion

+I've never seen it used but it appears to be working.
+It looks like the BCH and BTC tipper bots are much more active however.

+### 29. SV Charts

+The [SV Charts](SV Charts.com) site is a dead link.
+From the Google meta info on [BSVDevs.com](https://www.bsvdevs.com/index.php/detail/svcharts-com) we can tell it was, as you can imagine, going to display Bitcoin data.

+>This website will show detailed charts of Bitcoin data not seen before on other websites.
+The number of charts at the moment is limited, but expect these to grow ...

+#### Conclusion

+It's another dead project.

+### 30. BSV Galaxy